VCharrua/free-genai-bootcamp-2025/sentence-construction/claude/prompt.md

 - If there is more than one version of the word, show the most common example

 ### Sentence Structure

 - Do not provide particles in the sentence structure
 - Do not provide tenses or conjugations in the sentence structure
 - Remember to consider beginner level sentence structures
 - Reference the <file>sentence-structure-examples.xml</file> for good structure examples

 ### Clues and Considerations

 - Try and provide a non-nested bulleted list
 - Talk about the vocabulary but try and leave out the portuguese words because the student can refer to the vocabulary table
 - Reference the <file>considerations-examples.xml</file> for good consideration examples

+## Teacher Tests

+Try to formulate sample examples to provide better output

+## Last Checks

+- Make sure you read all the example files and tell me that you have.
+- Make sure you read the structure examples file.
+- Make sure you check how many columns there are in the vocab table.